-If you develop an application for a specific cloud platform, migrating it to a different cloud platform will be a pain.
-And what if the first provider increases their pricing or starts experiencing frequent downtime?
+If you develop an application for a specific cloud platform, migrating it to a different one might be a pain.
+What if the first provider increases their pricing or starts experiencing frequent downtime?

-Note that vendor lock-in doesn’t happen only with the cloud.
-If you work with containerized applications and use Kubernetes, the same issue arises with K8s platform providers.
+Note: Vendor lock-in may also happen in containerized applications and use Kubernetes, as the same issue arises with K8s platform providers.

-This is the central pain point of vendor lock-in: you become vulnerable to any changes applied by the providers.
+This is the central pain point of vendor lock-in is that it makes you vulnerable to any changes applied by the providers.

-Imagine that you decide to change your CSP because the current one no longer supports your needs.
+Imagine that you decide to change your provider because the current one no longer supports your requirements.
 Or you want to integrate services from different providers to improve the product offer.

 This is where you’ll experience lock-in.
-You’ll find yourself not able to move applications or data across different cloud services because the specifics of resources and services of various cloud providers (like semantics or APIs) don’t match.
-Tasks like service or data interoperation, collaboration, and portability become very challenging.
+You’ll find yourself unable to move applications or data across different cloud services because the specifics of resources and services of various cloud providers (like semantics or APIs) don’t match.
+Tasks like service or data interoperation, collaboration, and portability become extremely challenging too.